Avi Berkowitz

-Avrahm "Avi" Berkowitz (born November 4, 1988) is an American attorney and political adviser who served as the Assistant to the President and Special Representative for International Negotiations from 2019 to 2021.
-He was an advisor to Jared Kushner in the Trump administration and worked on the Trump peace plan and the Abraham Accords.
+Avrahm Berkowitz (born November 4, 1988) is an American attorney and political adviser who served as the Assistant to the President and Special Representative for International Negotiations from 2019 to 2021.
+He was an advisor to Jared Kushner in the Trump administration, and worked on the Trump peace plan and the Abraham Accords.

 Education and early career

-Berkowitz grew up in Lawrence, New York.
+Avrahm Berkowitz grew up in Lawrence, New York.
 He attended Yeshiva of Far Rockaway, an Orthodox Jewish high school.
 After graduation, he studied at Kol Torah, an Orthodox yeshiva in Jerusalem.
 In 2009, he returned to the United States and enrolled in Yeshivas Ner Yisroel in Baltimore.
 Eventually, he transferred to Queens College, where he finished his undergraduate work and received a Bachelor of Arts degree.
-Afterwards, he attended law school at Harvard University.
+Afterwards, he attended Harvard Law School ('16).

 During law school, Berkowitz taught undergraduate classes, including one called “Road to the White House,” years before he would campaign for Donald Trump.
+While a student, Berkowitz met Jared Kushner playing basketball in Phoenix.
 After he graduated from Harvard Law School, he went to work for the Trump 2016 presidential campaign.